 Later than sometime in 2016 The Selventa team disperses.
 Part of the technology team that supported the OpenBEL Framework moved to Applied Dynamic Solutions (ADS), LLC.
 Some of the computational biologists moved to PatientsLikeMe (PLM) (in waves), and I believe some of the computational team moved directly to Philip Morris International.
 Many continued working together, and with the industrial support for the BEL infrastructure in which they had invested, PMI patronized ADS to fill the void.
 Before its dissolution, Dexter Pratt had already moved to UCSD and begun work on the NDEx project.
 Ex-CEO Keith Ellison and current CEO David de Graaf continued their careers in VC and entrepreneurship.
 Luckily, we have LinkedIn to figure this kind of stuff out.

-During its 15 years of operation, Selventa contracted an enormous amount of curation to generate BEL content.
+During its 15 years of operation, Selventa performed an enormous amount of curation to generate BEL content.
 I’m not sure what the actual number but I’ve heard that it has millions of edges in it.
-After the closure of Selventa, it’s not obvious what happened to the intellectual property of the company.
+After the closure of Selventa, the intellectual property of the company was sold to Alexion.
 Dexter Pratt asked through the OpenBEL Google Group where it was, and Nimisha Schneider claimed that Alexion might own it now.
 I’m quite interested to know about the fate of this trove of curated content, as many of the Selventa papers alluded to its existence (but the reviewers didn’t seem to mind that they were publishing academic material while claiming industrial secrecy.
 I’m sorry to inject opinion here but I would rather we not have industrial publications than ones that can’t be reproduced.)